-Bucharest Photos - Travel & Fine Art for all
+Bucharest Photos - Travel & Fine Art

 The Palace of the Parliament, the biggest building of Europe, you will inevitably pass once you’re in Bucharest.
 The immense building stands at the end of the long and wide Unirii-Boulevard and it is hard to show its size on a photo.
 The Palace is so big that I had problems to capture it in a single photo even with my wide-angle lens.